Back to All Events

 Research Presentation Sessions

-Our presenters will discuss their research on a variety of topics, including children's health and wellbeing, their use of digital technologies, experiences in education and on supporting children in disadvantaged contexts.
+Our presenters discussed their research on a variety of topics, including children's health and wellbeing, their use of digital technologies, experiences in education and on supporting children in disadvantaged contexts.

 • Children & Young People’s Health Journeys: Integrating Research, Experience, & Innovation